pen icon

 If a question doesn’t make sense or you don’t understand the information, ask somebody.

-Each survey includes a contact email address at the top of the page.
+Each activity includes a contact email address at the top of the page.
 You can email them to ask a question.
 If you are struggling, feel free to contact us at YouthVoiceBucks@Buckinghamshire.gov.uk, and we will make sure you get the help you need.

 You could also ask for help from a parent, carer, or a teacher.